a00269002/IOT1026-Project/README.md

 # IOT1026-Project
 Write a description of your `Room` and `Monster` class here.

+Chest Room
+In the realm of the game, the hero embarks on a treacherous journey, encountering various challenges along the way.
+In one particular room, a mysterious chest beckons, offering potential rewards.
+The hero stands at a crossroads, contemplating whether to seize the chest or refrain from doing so.
+However, the game's mechanics dictate that if the hero decides against taking the chest, the opportunity to acquire a valuable shield is forever lost.
+The chest remains tightly shut until the hero musters the courage to claim it.
+Once the hero acquires the chest, a pivotal moment unfolds as they unlock its contents, revealing a powerful sword capable of vanquishing the fearsome Minotaur.
+Equipped with this newfound weapon, the hero is poised to confront the Minotaur and unleash its full potential, heralding a significant advantage in the battle that lies ahead.

 [Assignment Instructions](docs/instructions.md)
 [How to start coding](docs/how-to-use.md)
 [How to update status badges](docs/how-to-update-badges.md)